Top 10 Attractions in Colorado Springs 2026 Travel Guide + Must-See Spots

 5. Cave of the Winds Mountain Park

 Looking for adventure?
-This park combines cave tours with thrilling outdoor activities with a rich history.
+This park combines a rich history with cave tours including the Discovery and Haunted Lantern experiences and thrilling outdoor activities such as ziplining or the Terror-dactyl.
 Legend has it that two young brothers named George and John Pickett went exploring in the Williams Canyon area, and discovered the cave entrance.
-Various tours of the caves are offered to take a look at a stalactite!
+Various tours of the caves are offered to take a look at a stalactite or stalagmite! *Reservations recommended

 Cave of the Winds offers various tours and a few adventure options